-The policy was written by the Ebooks Minnesota Collections Committee and reviewed by the Minitex Policy Advisory Council.
+The policy was written by the Ebooks Minnesota Collection Development Task Force and reviewed by the Minitex Policy Advisory Council.
 Ebooks Minnesota is managed by Minitex and supported by the Minnesota Department of Education’s State Library Services.

 Mission and Focus

 Ebooks Minnesota is intended to provide the residents of Minnesota with access to a wide range of recreational, informational, and educational ebooks suitable to all ages and interest of potential readers.
 We created our brand, "Read Local," by acquiring titles from Minnesota's vibrant independent publishers.
 Ebooks Minnesota also includes titles:

 - About Minnesota and created by Minnesota authors

 - Reflecting diverse cultures and languages

 - That promote early literacy and are accessible to early readers

 - To encourage leisure reading, enable research, and provide academic content

 - Of high value and topical interest to Minnesota readers, published here or elsewhere